Updated:

-Autonomous Ships from the Future Perspectives Research Paper
+Autonomous Ships From the Future Perspectives Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Scientific Background Information

 Addressing academic discourse is an essential preparatory part for the development of a research project, allowing the identification of the current state of the scientific agenda, the identification of gaps in existing knowledge and the adjustment of the project vector so that the work as a whole has a significant contribution to valuable knowledge on the topic.
-This critical literature review proposes to assess the problem of autonomous craft as a promising part of the coming future, namely identifying opportunities, strengths and weaknesses as well as potential barriers and challenges that the industry may face.
+This critical literature review proposes to assess the problem of autonomous craft as a promising part of the coming future, namely identifying opportunities, strengths, and weaknesses as well as potential barriers and challenges that the industry may face.

-The motivation for choosing such a topic stems from the growing interest in process automation observed in all fields, as well as the increasing importance of maritime shipping as one of the main economic instruments of the modern world (EnrĂquez et al., 2020).
+The motivation for choosing such a topic stems from the growing interest in process automation observed in all fields, as well as the increasing importance of maritime shipping as one of the main economic instruments of the modern world (Enríquez et al., 2020).
 The following sections are devoted to a review of the available evidence, divided into separate sections according to the attribute of the problem under study.

-Conceptualising the Term
+Conceptualizing the Term

-Primary to the study of the state of academic storytelling is the conceptualisation of the term autonomous ships as an actual variable of interest.
+Primary to the study of the state of academic storytelling is the conceptualization of the term autonomous ships as an actual variable of interest.
 In the market report, Wood (2022) stated that autonomous ships should be referred to as ships without a crew to manage operational processes.
 She reports that “the autonomous ships are equipped with advanced technologies, including artificial intelligence, cloud computing, the internet of things, and others, to control their operations” (Wood, 2022, para.
 4).

 Wariishi (2019) points out that the academic community’s increased interest in the idea of autonomous ships stems from their ability to address the current challenges of the shipping industry in improving employee working conditions and preventing maritime accidents.
 Agreement between Wood (2022) and Wariishi (2019) is reached on the classification of the autonomy of such vessels: formally, they can be divided into semi-autonomous and fully autonomous.
 Figure 1 shows the more detailed classification proposed by Wariishi (2019), depending on what level of autonomy exists on the vessel.